 Key Data Points

 As a result, supply chain management is becoming more complex for retailers and logistics operations in distribution centers and warehouses.
 All of this plays to Manhattan's strength.
-The company's long-term growth prospects appear excellent, with Wall Street analysts forecasting double-digit revenue growth for the foreseeable future.
+The company's long-term growth prospects appear excellent, with Wall Street analysts forecasting high-single-digit revenue growth for the foreseeable future.

 Pros and cons of investing in supply chain stocks